shapehq/tartelet/README.md

 The `swiftgen.yml` file at the root of the repository describes how constants are generated.

+### Configuring the project to run on your machine
+To run your project locally it is necessary to update the `Tartelet.entitlements` file, updating its `Keychain Access Groups` value to one you control.
+Then in the `CompositionRoot.swift` file you can update the `KeychainLive` definition with the same value.
+If you don't do this, the project will not be able to save preference values to the keychain.

 ### Linting the Codebase with SwiftLint

 We use [SwiftLint](https://github.com/realm/SwiftLint) to ensure uniformity in the code.
 Install SwiftLint using [Homebrew](https://brew.sh) by running the following command in your terminal.